ged/assemblage/README.md

 ## Installation

-This example assumes three different servers for the repository, the assemblage server, and a client (worker).
-You can, of course, run all of this on a single host.
+This example uses three different servers for the three parts, but you can, of course, run all of this on a single host.

 You'll first need a server to manage your assemblies:

-    example $ sudo gem install assemblage-server
+    example $ sudo gem install assemblage
     example $ assemblage create-server /usr/local/assemblage
     Creating a server run directory in /usr/local/assemblage...
     Generating a server key...